wmo-im/wis2box/docs/source/reference/configuration.rst

     mosquitto_passwd -b /mosquitto/config/password.txt <username> <password>

-To add or change access rights for mosquitto users, you can edit the file /mosquitto/config/acl.conf from inside the mosquitto container using 'vi':
+To add or change access rights for mosquitto users, you can edit the file ``/mosquitto/config/acl.conf`` from inside the mosquitto container using the ``vi`` command:

 .. code-block:: bash